 Scores in these ranges are often referred to by lenders as “subprime” and people with a bad credit score may find it difficult to gain access to credit with favorable terms.

-If you have bad credit, you know how it can get in the way of living a good life.
 Bad credit makes many common financial activities more difficult, whether you’re opening a new credit card or taking out a first mortgage.
-If you have poor credit, you might get stuck with lower credit limits and higher interest rates—and bad credit might even prevent you from getting that new job.
+You might get stuck with lower credit limits and higher interest rates—and bad credit might even prevent you from getting that new job.